Kate Motaung

 In Pursuit of Spiritual Maturity: Tips for Growing Your Relationship with God

 All living things must grow, but that growth looks different at different stages of life and in different areas of life.
 For example, while our physical growth reaches its peak in the first few decades of our lives, our emotional, mental, and spiritual growth can continue long after physical growth has all but stopped.
 Your spiritual maturity is one area of your life where you never quite peak – you simply grow from strength to strength if you’re applying yourself.
 Why pursue spiritual maturity?
 We were created by God and for God (Genesis 1: 26-31; Colossians 1: 15-23), and we find our deepest joy and meaning only in Him.
 Genesis 1 tells us that we were created in God’s image, but we no longer reflect God’s image as we were intended to because we chose to distrust God and have life on our own terms (Genesis 3).
 However, despite our distrust and disobedience, God intends to bless us (Genesis 12:1-3, 50:20), and that’s why He came into the world to rescue us and bless us (2 Corinthians 5: 17, 21; Titus 3: 3-7).
 All this is to say that despite rejecting Him, God seeks to save people and bless them, and He wants them to be mature in Jesus Christ and to have them look, act, think, live, and love more and more like Jesus did (Colossians 1: 27-28).
 It’s important to pursue spiritual maturity because that is what allows us to fulfill our highest purpose and pursue our deepest joy.
 If God made us for Himself, then knowing why and how to relate to God and do life on His terms is a goal worth pursuing with everything we’ve got.
-What is it all about?
-There can be some misconceptions about what spiritual maturity is.
-Having many or [...]
+Christian Counseling Allen can help guide you on this journey toward deeper spiritual growth and understanding.
+What is [...]

 Comments Off on In Pursuit of Spiritual Maturity: Tips for Growing Your Relationship with God